OrdinaryMagician/ibuki_m/README.md

 *"There WAS a hell knight..."*

 Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG over-under hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

+A quick double-tap can shoot both barrels almost simultaneously.

 #### .50 Oh My God *[Shells, Ethereal Arrows]*